CTV builder's lies exposed

 MARTIN VAN BEYNEN

-The Canterbury Earthquakes Royal Commission will not reopen the inquiry into the collapse of the Canterbury Television (CTV) building after construction manager Gerald Shirtcliff was exposed as a fraudster and a liar.
+LATEST: The Canterbury Earthquakes Royal Commission has announced it will not reopen the inquiry into the collapse of the Canterbury Television (CTV) building after construction manager Gerald Shirtcliff was exposed as a fraudster, liar and a cheat by The Press newspaper.

-Shirtcliff gave evidence at the commission last month via video link from Brisbane and inquries by The Press have found that some of his testimony may have been misleading.
+Shirtcliff gave evidence at the commission last month via video link from Brisbane and inquries by The Press suggest some of his testimony is misleading.

 The commission received a number of media inquiries about the Shirtcliff story this morning and confirmed in a statement the "hearing into the performance of the CTV building is complete".